 Genetics also plays a role in your dog's overall metabolic rate just as it does in humans.
 Dogs that are predisposed to slower metabolic rates will have a harder time burning off the calories that they intake, which means treats and table scraps can pack on serious pounds, possibly causing a host of other health concerns for your pup.
 Your dog's metabolic rate can simply be passed down from your dog's parent's similar to genetic diseases can.
 Genetics also are a factor when combined with your dog's breed.
 It's important to talk to your veterinarian to understand the weight level your dog should be at in order to know how to best maintain a healthy weight and metabolism.

 The Role of Nutrition

-A healthy dog body weight, which can be heavily influenced by their metabolism, is one of the most important factors that determine your dog's longevity and quality of life.
+A healthy body weight is one of the most important factors that determine your dog's longevity and quality of life.
 You can help them maintain a healthy metabolism with proper food, exercise and regular vet checkups.
 If you think your dog may have a sluggish metabolism, make an appointment to talk with your vet about ways to improve it.
 Your vet can identify any conditions that may be sabotaging your weight loss efforts and advise you on the best weight control regimen.

 Dr. Sarah Wooten

 Dr. Sarah Wooten graduated from UC Davis School of Veterinary Medicine in 2002.
 A member of the American Society of Veterinary Journalists, Dr. Wooten divides her professional time between small animal practice in Greeley, Colorado, public speaking on associate issues, leadership, and client communication, and writing.
 She enjoys camping with her family, skiing, SCUBA, and participating in triathlons.